 - Adopt-A-Trail: Want to maintain the trails on your own time?
 Contact us and choose a trail (or section of trail), or ask for a suggestion.
-We’ll provide training – and furnish you with a tip sheet and report form.
+We’ll provide training – and furnish you with a manual and tools to borrow.
 Adoption commitments are for a minimum of two years.
-Just let us know by e-mail each time you work on the trail, if you need help, and the state of the trail before and afterwards.
+Just fill out a simple report each time you work on the trail, and let us know if you need help.

 Outreach and Events